 Click here to download the Y5 homework for term 5.

 Please visit the Y6 Golden Eagles page for the Y6 homework.

 Reading at Home

 Every child in Wren class should be reading 5 times each week.
 The reads are collected every morning so make sure you bring in your link book!

-Make sure you are working hard to improve your time each week by practising at home.
+Make sure you are working hard to improve your times tables each week by practising at home.
 You could play hit the button, find a new game or make your own match cards and race against yourself!

-This term Wrens are doing PE on Wednesday and Friday.
+This term Wrens are doing PE on Monday AND Thursday.